joeynmt/joeynmt/docs/source/faq.rst

 Miscellaneous
 -------------
 - **Why should I use JoeyNMT rather than other NMT toolkits?**
     It's easy to use, it is well documented, and it works just as well as other toolkits out-of-the-box.
-It does and will not implement all latest features, but rather the core features that make up for 99% of the quality.
+It does and will not implement all the latest features, but rather the core features that make up for 99% of the quality.
     That means for you, once you know how to work with it, we guarantee you the code won't completely change from one day to the next.

 - **I found a bug in your code, what should I do?**